demisto/content/Packs/AzureKubernetesServices/Integrations/AzureKubernetesServices/AzureKubernetesServices_description.md

 * The application must have **user_impersonation** permission (can be found in *API permissions* section of the Azure Kubernetes Services app registrations).
 * The application must allow **public client flows** (can be found under the *Authentication* section of the Azure Kubernetes Services app registrations).
+* The application must allow public client flows (found under the **Authentication** section of the app) for Device-code based authentications.

 In case you want to use Device code flow, you must allow public client flows (can be found under the **Authentication** section of the app).